deepdrive/problem-worker/README.md

 and create an image to fully bake your new eval VM!

-Note that from now own, the source will be automatically updated with the auto_updater using git.
-There's no need to rebuild the container unless the dependencies change.
+Note that from now on, the source will be automatically updated with the auto_updater using git.
+There's no need to rebuild the container even if the python dependencies change (since we install requirements.txt on start and will restart if requirements.txt changes).